augment-solutions/augbench/README.md

 ##### Results persistence and charts
 - Results JSON is saved to `./results/<output_filename>.json` by default (override with `--output`)
 - `output_filename` must be a base name (do not include `.json`); it will be appended automatically
-- Per-metric PNG charts are generated as `./results/<output_filename>_<metric>.png` (requires optional dependency)
+- Per-metric PNG bar charts are generated as `./results/<output_filename>_<metric>.png` (requires optional dependency)
+- Bar charts show average values per prompt, excluding null values and failed runs
+- Augment CLI data is displayed in green, Claude Code data in orange
 - Overwrite behavior: files are overwritten; writes are atomic where practical
-- Missing/invalid values are represented as gaps in charts
 - Known ranges (e.g., `output_quality` 0–10) are clamped when applicable
 - Install chart dependencies to enable PNGs: `npm install chartjs-node-canvas chart.js @napi-rs/canvas`